Everything about IPO data rooms - documents, costs, and setup

 In M&A, the VDR is primarily for the buyer's team to review the target company.
 The seller controls access, and the room is typically open for a defined due diligence window.
 The document focus is on financials, contracts, IP, and operational data.
 Multiple buyers may have access to separate rooms or separate permission levels within one room (a clean room setup).

 Both need the same core features: granular permissions, NDA gating, audit logs, and watermarking.
 The scale and compliance complexity is higher for IPOs, especially large-cap listings.
-For most startup founders going through Series A/B or an early IPO process, the same platform covers both use cases well.
+For most businesses going through Series A/B or an early IPO process, the same platform covers both use cases well.

-Whether you're running M&A due diligence or preparing for an IPO, Ellty Data Room plan gives you the core features you need without locking you into a long-term enterprise contract.
-Try it free - no credit card required.
+Whether you're running an M&A, or preparing for an IPO, Ellty Data Room plan gives you the core features you need without locking you into a long-term enterprise contract.
+Try it free, no credit card required.

 Frequently asked questions